Roope Latvala: Biography

-There were rumors which said that he would switch sides with Jesper Strömblad of In Flames, but he denied it saying that he had never heard anything about it, and added "I said that I like Dark Tranquillity and In Flames.
-But somebody misunderstood me and wrote silly things in a metal magazine.
-So we are together with my lovely friend Alexi Laiho and the whole crew."
+There were rumors which said that he would switch sides with Jesper Strömblad of In Flames, but he denied it saying that he had never heard anything about it.

 As of late May 2015, Latvala no longer is a member of Children of Bodom with the band having recorded the I Worship Chaos album as a four-piece, he was later replaced by guitarist Daniel Freyberg of Naildown and Norther.
-According to Latvala, he was fired from Children of Bodom just days before recording for the album was about to start.
-He later stated that he felt like he was "stabbed in the back" by his former bandmates, while the band themselves said Latvala was not committed to the group, which included missing practices.

 Guitars

 On the Latvala Bros.
 Myspace page, it states that Latvala uses "metal plectrums".
 Latvala plays his ESP custom Random Star on stage and in the studio, yet he still, on some occasions, uses his old Jackson RR's.
 These guitars have become highly famous among Finnish guitar players, and Latvala was instrumental in cementing Jackson Guitars as the best selling guitar brand in Finland.

 ESP guitars released in early 2008 an LTD Roope Latvala signature guitar.
 It features an alder, Star shaped body, a neck-through maple neck with an ebony fretboard, cross inlays and reversed headstock.
 It includes an Original Floyd Rose bridge, Grover Tuners, a single EMG HZ H-2 bridge pickup with a single volume control.
 His signature guitar is discontinued in North America as of 2011.
 ESP produces an ESP comprised Roope Latvala signature series in Japan.